nautobot/nautobot/docs/models/extras/customlink.md

 # Custom Links

-Custom links allow users to display arbitrary hyperlinks to external content within NetBox object views.
-These are helpful for cross-referencing related records in systems outside of NetBox.
+Custom links allow users to display arbitrary hyperlinks to external content within Nautobot object views.
+These are helpful for cross-referencing related records in systems outside of Nautobot.
 For example, you might create a custom link on the device view which links to the current device in a network monitoring system.

 Custom links can be created under the admin UI or web UI located in the navbar under Other > Miscellaneous > Custom Links.
-Each link is associated with a particular NetBox object type (site, device, prefix, etc.) and will be displayed on relevant views.
+Each link is associated with a particular Nautobot object type (site, device, prefix, etc.) and will be displayed on relevant views.
 Each link is assigned text and a URL, both of which support Jinja2 templating.
 The text and URL are rendered with the context variable `obj` representing the current object.

 For example, you might define a link like this: